 You may have to use the raw network address if the machine name has not been added to your /etc/hosts file, or possibly the "yellow pages" server hosts file.

 (2) Your machine (strictly the X11 "server") has not been told to accept window manager requests from remote machines.
-This is usually the case when you are trying to display from a remote machine over a network, and you get the message similar to:
+This is usually the case when you are

 Xlib: connection to "<hostname>" refused by server